Skip to main content

 • Basic electronics

-• Resistors, capacitors, dc/dc supply
+• Resistors, capacitors, DC/DC power supplies

-• Reading a schematic
+• Reading an electrical schematic

 • Basic embedded programming